kylejohnsonkj/ft-artwork/README.md

 For Apple Music users, I would recommend the following project: https://github.com/idcrook/shairport-sync-mqtt-display.
 Using the development branch of shairport-sync, you can make your matrix an AirPlay 2 destination, and select it alongside your speakers!
 I used this configuration for months and loved it.

-For Spotify users, I would recommend thirtytwopixels: https://github.com/fspoettel/thirtytwopixels.
-Or should I say, sixtyfour?
-I recently became a Spotify user and was desperate to keep my matrix alive.
-There were tons of similar projects, but this was the simplest for me to set up, and I've been using it to this day!
+For Spotify users, I would recommend my latest project: https://github.com/kylejohnsonkj/rpi-spotify-matrix-display.
+It supports showing additional metadata such as title, artist, and track time.